2014 Durand Cup

-The 2014 Durand Cup was the 127th season of the Durand Cup, the third oldest football tournament in the world, which is a knock-out competition held in India.
-Mohammedan were the defending champions, having beaten ONGC 2–1 in the 2013 Final, but were knocked out in the quarter finals.
+The 2014 Durand Cup was the 127th season of the Durand Cup, the third oldest enduring football tournament in the world, a knockout tournament contested in Goa, India, from 20 October to 8 November.

+Mohammedan unsuccessfully defended its 2013 final title, losing in the quarterfinal of Group C to Bengaluru and SESA.

-The tournament was held from 20 October to 8 November with all matches in Goa.
-Salgaocar won the cup when they defeated Pune 1–0 in the final.
+Salgaocar successfully pursued its 3rd successive 2014 title when it defeated Pune, 1–0 in the final.

 Teams

 This edition of the Durand Cup saw 25 teams taking part in the tournament, 9 of which were directly seeded into Quarter Finals and remaining teams fighting it out in the Qualification Round for the 3 spots remaining.

 Preliminary round

 Preliminary round was a knockout round and held between 20 October and 27 October.
 Vasco S.C., Laxmi Prasad S.C. and SESA F.A. qualified for the main draw.